maxludden/supergene-v2/books/book04/md/chapter-1644.md

 “Could that be Destiny’s Tower?”
 Many ancient beings, like Sacred’s master, began to speculate.

 “Dollar is too good!
-He just suppressed the armored like… That was f*cking amazing!”
+He just suppressed the armored like… That was fucking amazing!”
 Tang Zhenliu could not help but scream excitedly.

 Gu Qingcheng was slightly amazed.
 Although she didn’t think that Dollar would lose easily, she hadn’t expected anything like this to happen.